yasufum/spp-runner/README.md

 ##### 3-1.
 SPP controller

-SPP controller config has three attributes.

   - host: IP address of controller node
   - pri_port: Port SPP primary process connects to (should not change)
   - sec_port: Port SPP secondary processes connect to (should not change)

 ##### 3-2.
 SPP primary

-SPP primary config has one attribute.

   - coremask: CPU cores SPP primary uses